eclipse-tractusx/traceability-foss/docs/administration/administration-guide.md

 Installation
 ------------

-The Trace-X Helm Backend repository can be found here:

-<a href="https://eclipse-tractusx.github.io/traceability-foss-backend/index.yaml" class="bare">https://eclipse-tractusx.github.io/traceability-foss-backend/index.yaml</a>

-The Trace-X Helm Frontend repository can be found here:
+The Trace-X Helm repository can be found here:

-<a href="https://eclipse-tractusx.github.io/traceability-foss-frontend/index.yaml" class="bare">https://eclipse-tractusx.github.io/traceability-foss-frontend/index.yaml</a>
+<a href="https://eclipse-tractusx.github.io/traceability-foss/index.yaml" class="bare">https://eclipse-tractusx.github.io/traceability-foss/index.yaml</a>

 Use the latest release of the "trace-x-helm" chart.
 It contains all required dependencies.